akullpp/awesome-java/README.md

 - [Elide](http://elide.io) - Opinionated framework for JSON- or GraphQL-APIs based on a JPA data model.
 - [javalin](https://javalin.io) - Javalin is just a few thousand lines of code on top of Jetty, which means its performance is almost equivalent to pure Jetty.
 - [Jersey](https://jersey.github.io) - JAX-RS reference implementation.
-- [Microserver](https://github.com/aol/micro-server) — A convenient, extensible microservices plugin system for Spring & Spring Boot.
+- [Microserver](https://github.com/aol/micro-server) - A convenient, extensible microservices plugin system for Spring & Spring Boot.
 With more than 30 plugins and growing, it supports both micro-monolith and pure microservices styles.
-- [Rapidoid](https://www.rapidoid.org) - A simple, secure and extremely fast framework consisting of an embedded HTTP server, GUI components and dependency injection.
+- [Rapidoid](https://www.rapidoid.org) - Simple, secure and extremely fast framework consisting of an embedded HTTP server, GUI components and dependency injection.
 - [rest.li](https://github.com/linkedin/rest.li) - Framework for building robust, scalable RESTful architectures using typesafe bindings and asynchronous, non-blocking IO with an end-to-end developer workflow that promotes clean practices, uniform interface design and consistent data modeling.
 - [RESTEasy](https://resteasy.jboss.org) - Fully certified and portable implementation of the JAX-RS specification.
 - [RestExpress](https://github.com/RestExpress/RestExpress) - Thin wrapper on the JBoss Netty HTTP stack that provides scaling and performance.